 Compensating behaviors are usually performed in secret, leading to intense feelings of humiliation.
 This secrecy also makes detecting the disorder increasingly difficult.

 Bulimia arises from a person’s distorted perception, intense dissatisfaction and constant obsession over their body weight, shape or size.
 Individuals struggle between a commitment and desire to lose weight and an overpowering compulsion to eat excessively, which can prolong this vicious cycle.
 While most people associate bulimia with purging, this is not always the case.

-Purging Type of Bulimia
+Purging Type Bulimia

 The purging type of bulimia is the more common form of the disorder and involves self-provoked vomiting and the abuse of diet pills, laxatives, diuretics or enemas.
 A person with bulimia often tries to induce vomit after a binging episode to lose weight.